FLEX-MoE: Federated Mixture-of-Experts with Load-balanced Expert Assignment for Edge Computing: Problem Formulation

 \section{Problem Formulation}

 In this work, we consider an FL system with a central server and $C$ clients indexed by $c \in \{1, ..., C\}$.
 Each client $c$ possesses a local dataset $\calD_c$ following non-IID distributions across clients, which cannot be shared with the server and other clients.
-The goal is to collaboratively train a global MoE model with limited computational resources for each client.
+An illustrative example is a UAV-assisted smart-city sensing system, where clients such as drones, roadside cameras, and traffic sensors collect signals under different wireless links and battery budgets.
+The goal is to collaboratively train a global MoE model with limited computational resources in a wireless/IoT system, where each client can only deploy a subset of experts as shown in Fig. \ref{fig:edge_scenario}.
 For simplicity, we focus on a single MoE layer within a larger architecture, (e.g., replacing a feed-forward block in a ResNet).
 The MoE layer consists of $E$ experts, denoted by $\{\mathcal{E}_e\}_{e=1}^E$, each with parameters $\theta_e$.
 Each client $c$ maintains a personalized gating network $G_c$ with parameters $\phi_c$, which is designed to route inputs based on local data distributions.

 The key challenges in federated MoE training include: \begin{itemize} \item \textbf{Resource constraints.} Client $c$ can download and update at most $k_c \le E$ experts in any round due to computational limitations.
 We denote this round-specific assignment by a set $\mathcal{A}_c^{(t)}\subseteq\{1,\dots,E\}$ with $|\mathcal{A}_c^{(t)}| = k_c$. \item \textbf{Data heterogeneity.} Local datasets $\mathcal{D}_c$ are generally non-IID, requiring personalized expert assignment for effective specialization. \item \textbf{Expert load imbalance.} Popular experts may be over-selected while others remain underutilized, leading to degraded model performance. \end{itemize}